apache/incubator-hugegraph/APACHE_PROPOSAL.md

 - Higher graph computing loading performance: the current architecture (especially the separation of computing and storage) brings greater flexibility and cost savings, but with some performance overhead, which needs to be improved.
 - RocksDB-based sharding storage development, based on the affinity architecture of query and storage.
 Since RocksDB is known for its good performance, but currently HugeGraph only supports the raft-based replication mode.
 We plan to support scale-out and distributed atomic transactions for RocksDB-based storage.
-- Parallel OLTP query: at present, HugeGraph can perform parallel OLAP graph-computing, but the OLTP query is only supported for parallel execution on a single machine.
+- Parallel OLTP query: at present, HugeGraph can perform parallel OLAP graph-computing, but the OLTP query only supports parallel execution on a single machine.
 In certain scenarios, the OLTP query needs to be implemented in parallel on multiple machines.
 - Higher-performance queries: such as supporting faster query optimization, parallel primitive collections, and fine-grained caching strategies.
 - Better usability: more OLTP/OLAP algorithms, APIs and toolchains, rich UI, etc...
 - More language clients: such as supporting Python and Go languages.